Brittainey Raven

-USA Basketball
+Pr0fessional career

+WNBA

+She was drafted as the 33rd overall pick in the 2010 WNBA draft by the Atlanta Dream, the team she most recently played for.

+International career

 Raven was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Colorado Springs, Colorado.
 The event was held in July 2006, when the USA team defeated Canada to win the championship.
 Raven averaged 3.3 points per game over the course of the event.